Cedar Design System

 Navigation: Tabs, Breadcrumb, and Pagination — all built as composable item + container pairs.

-Status: Progress Bar and Spinner at three sizes each.
+Status: Progress Bar and Spinner, each at multiple sizes.

 Every component uses real token bindings, not hardcoded values.
 Every component includes instance-swap slots where applicable.
 Every component was built with accessibility requirements defined upfront — ARIA patterns, focus management, and contrast ratios are specified in the component structure, not added after visual design.